docker/docs/docker-hub/configure-sign-in.md

 title: Configure registry.json to enforce sign in
 ---

-The `registry.json` file is a configuration file that allows administrators to specify the Docker organization the user must belong to, and thereby ensure that the organization's settings are applied to the user's session.
-Docker Desktop installation requires admin access.
-In large enterprises where admin access is restricted, administrators can create a `registry.json` file and deploy it to the users’ machines using a device management software as part of the Docker Desktop installation process.
+The `registry.json` file is a configuration file that allows administrators to specify the Docker organization the user must belong to and ensure that the organization’s settings apply to the user’s session.
+The Docker Desktop installer can create this file and deploy it to the users’ machines as part of the installation process.

 After you deploy a `registry.json` file to a user’s machine, it prompts the user to sign into Docker Desktop.
 If a user doesn’t sign in, or tries to sign in using a different organization, other than the organization listed in the `registry.json` file, they will be denied access to Docker Desktop.
 Deploying a `registry.json` file and forcing users to authenticate offers the following benefits: